Ellesmere Chaucer: History

+Chaucer scholarship has long assumed that no manuscripts of the Tales exist dating from earlier than Chaucer's death in 1400.
+The Ellesmere manuscript, conventionally dated to the first decades of the fifteenth century, would therefore be one of the first extant manuscripts of the Tales.
+More recently, the manuscript has been dated to c.
+1405 or earlier, leading to speculation that it "was conceived as an immediate response to Chaucer's death by those eager to commemorate his memory through the appropriate preservation of his work."
+It has even been suggested that, while the final sentence of the manuscript ("Here is ended the Book of the Tales of Canterbury, compiled by Geffrey Chaucer, of whos soule Iesu Crist have mercy.
+Amen.") makes it clear that Chaucer had died by the time the manuscript was finished, Ellesmere could have been begun while the poet was still alive.

-Written most likely in the first or second decade of the fifteenth century, the early history of the manuscript is uncertain, but it seems to have been owned by John de Vere, 12th Earl of Oxford (1408–1462).
-The manuscript takes its popular name from the fact that it later belonged to Sir Thomas Egerton (1540–1617), Baron Ellesmere and Viscount Brackley, who apparently obtained it from Roger North, 2nd Baron North (1530/31-1600).
+The early history of the manuscript is uncertain, but it seems to have been owned by John de Vere, 12th Earl of Oxford (1408–1462).
+The manuscript takes its popular name from the fact that it later belonged to Sir Thomas Egerton (1540–1617), Baron Ellesmere and Viscount Brackley, who apparently obtained it from Roger North, 2nd Baron North (1530/31–1600).
 The library of manuscripts, known as the Bridgewater Library, remained at the Egerton house, Ashridge, Hertfordshire, until 1802 when it was removed to London.
 Francis Egerton, created Earl of Ellesmere in 1846, inherited the library, and it remained in the family until its sale to Henry Huntington by John Francis Granville Scrope Egerton (1872–1944), 4th Earl of Ellesmere.
 Huntington purchased the Bridgewater library privately in 1917 through Sotheby's.
 The manuscript is now in the collection of the Huntington Library in San Marino, California (EL 26 C 9).
+It was published in facsimile in 1911, then reproduced again in colour in 1995.

+Because the manuscript was in the Bridgewater Library for centuries, early scholars working on Chaucer's works were unaware of its existence and it was not consulted for any early editions of the Tales.
+It first came to public notice following its description in 1810; the text was not available until 1868, when it was edited by F. J. Furnivall.
+W. W. Skeat's 1894 edition of the Tales was the first to use Ellesmere as the basis for its text.

 Description

 The Ellesmere manuscript is a highly polished example of scribal workmanship, with a great deal of elaborate illumination and, notably, a series of illustrations of the various narrators of the Tales (including a famous one of Chaucer himself, mounted on a horse).
-As such, it was clearly a de luxe product, commissioned by a very wealthy patron.

-The manuscript is written on fine vellum and the leaves are approximately 400mm by 284mm in size; there are 240 leaves, of which 232 contain the text of the Tales.
+The manuscript is written on 240 high-quality parchment leaves of approximately 394 by 284 mm in size.

 Illuminations

+Owing to the quality of its decoration and illustrations, Ellesmere is the most frequently reproduced Chaucer manuscript.

 In order of appearance in the Ellesmere Chaucer (note that not all storytellers have an illumination):